Ink Review #2902: Caran d'ache Electric Orange

 Disclaimer: All photos and opinions are my own.
 This page does not contain affiliate links and this post is not sponsored.

-This week we are focusing on De Atramentis inks, starting with De Atramentis Dark Orange from the Standard collection.
+Let’s take a look at Wearingeul Heimdall from the World Myth collection.
 You can find this ink for sale at most retailers, my sample came from Vanness Pens.

 The color: